 Redbubble is an online marketplace where artists can sell their products to customers using the Redbubble platform.
 Redbubble collects proceeds on behalf of the artist and deducts Redbubble’s service fee, shipping costs and the supplier’s manufacturing fee, before paying the remaining funds to the artist (Artist Margin).

 Tax is included in orders where applicable, and may include sales tax, GST, or VAT.
-Because taxes vary around the world and based on personal circumstances, it is the responsibility of all artists on Redbubble to make sure they are handling their personal taxes correctly.
+Because taxes vary around the world and are based on various factors, it is the responsibility of all artists on Redbubble to make sure they are handling their own tax obligations correctly.
 This is further outlined in our Services Agreement.

 For some states in the United States*, Canada, Australia, New Zealand, Norway and the United Kingdom, Redbubble has an obligation as the online marketplace facilitator to collect the relevant taxes from the customers on behalf of the artists**.
 This means artists do not need to collect or report the taxes.
 However, the artists may still have a personal income tax obligation in their home country.
 We highly recommend that artists seek tax advice from their tax advisers or accountants about their own tax liability and obligations.